graphql-nexus/nexus/docs/best-practices.md

 sidebar_label: Best Practices
 ---

-A few tips when using GraphQL Nexus to build out a schema
+A few tips when using GraphQL Nexus to build out a schema:

 ## Configure your development server to auto-restart

+The development experience works best when you are using a tool like [Nodemon](https://github.com/remy/nodemon) to restart your application. as the schema changes.
+The GraphQL schema artifact will automatically regenerate when the server restarts in development mode.

 ## VSCode: Configuring a keyboard shortcut for "Go to Type Definition"